Back to Blog

 Σ=(σM2Cov(RM,VS)0Cov(RM,VS)Var(VS)000Var(Z))\Sigma = \begin{pmatrix} \sigma_M^2 & \text{Cov}(R_M, V_S) & 0 \\ \text{Cov}(R_M, V_S) & \text{Var}(V_S) & 0 \\ 0 & 0 & \text{Var}(Z)\end{pmatrix}

 The zeros in the third row and column are direct consequences of independence.
-This structure enables:
+This structure gives us:

 1. Factored computation: Joint probabilities decompose into products

-2. Risk separation: Exogenous shock risk can be hedged independently
+2. Risk separation: Exogenous shock exposure can be modeled as a separate risk component

 3. Simplified inference: Parameters can be estimated separately